ChrisCherng/heritage-housing/README.md

 * the business/client requirements.

 ### Page 2: House Sale Price Study
+Data analysis on the sale price, including:
+* a summary of the dataset for the user to inspect;
+* conclusions made on the correlation study; and
+* visualisations of the correlations.

 ### Page 3: House Sale Price Predictor
+Information on predicting sale prices, including:
+* the predicted sale price of the client's inherited properties; and
+* the ability to input house attributes in order to predict the sale price of any house in Ames, Iowa.

 ### Page 4: Project Hypothesis and Validation
+Information on the hypothesis made before undertaking the project, including:
+* a summary of how the hypothesis was validated as part of the correlation study.

 ### Page 5: ML Model Performance
+Information on the machine learning model used for the house sale price predictor, including:
+* the pipeline itself;
+* the most important features used to train the model; and
+* pipeline performance metrics.

 ## Unfixed Bugs
-* You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.
+There are no known unfixed bugs in the current version of the deployed dashboard.

 ## Deployment
-### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+The App live link is: https://heritage-housing.herokuapp.com/

-* The project was deployed to Heroku using the following steps.
+The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.